Call now in confidence immediate help & advice 24/7

 Man speaking to a therapist at a residential drug and alcohol rehab in Lincolnshire

-Rehab is the name for a course of treatment used to help people return to better health.
+Rehabilitation is the name for a course of professional treatment used to help people return to better health.

 Addiction rehab is no different.

-With the aim of helping you overcome the difficulties of addiction, rehab is designed to assist you to get back to how things were before your drug and alcohol addiction started to get out of control.
+With the aim of helping you overcome the difficulties of addiction, drug and alcohol rehab is designed to assist you to get back to how things were before your drug and alcohol addiction started to get out of control.

-What Types of Addictions Are Treated At Drug and Alcohol Rehab in Lincolnshire?
+Types of Addictions Treated At Drug Rehab & Alcohol Rehab in Lincolnshire and near Lincolnshire

 When people think of addiction, their first thought is usually about drugs or alcohol.